This is Part 2 in a succession of posts about my experiences noted during a burnout. Read the first post here.

 It doesn’t matter whether it is physical, material or spiritual – When we reach our lowest points in life there is always a full menu of that which can save us and what we think might save us.

 This menu is full of the usual addictions, alcohol, drugs, addictive love, food, putting other people on to pedestals, tv and media distractions and so on.
 There is also an entire menu from the self help industry.
 The myriad of options to save us from ourselves is endless, and we could be working through courses and books for our entire lifetime.
-The self help industry is actually now at a patriarchal peak.
+The self help industry is actually now at a peak a lot like a beauty industry.
 There is a multi million dollar industry based on showing us we need to be healed and go within, and then teaching us how to go within… via going outside of ourselves… and believing anything that the latest wellness influencer or guru who pretends they aren’t a guru but acts like a guru tells us.
 It is an industry full of contradiction, because it is now trendy and all the latest buzzwords are woven in.

 With all this available, the idea that we could just accept ourselves totally as we are, now seems like a totally radical idea.